HOW CAN WE IMPROVE OUR COMMUNITY TOGETHER?

 Nadarius supports financial reparations to the descendents of slaves and supports initiatives to utilize the emerging marijuana industry to invest wealth in communities decimated by the war on drugs.

 Across the south, 1,747 monuments celebrating the confederacy still stand in public view.
 Nadarius not only supports the removal of these statues, but their replacement with celebrated Black leaders and heroes of Virginia such as decorated war hero Sgt.
 William Harvey Carney and union spy Mary Richards Bowser.

 Too many Black and Brown people are subject to a criminal legal system that is anything but just.
 Nadarius supports common sense, humane reform to our policing system.
 He also supports ending qualified immunity in Virginia and investing in alternative dispute resolution to all non violent and mental health related crises for the safety of our whole community.

 For Nadarius, the fight for climate justice is personal.
-As the youngest person on the ballot in Virginia this year, Nadarius is personally interested in the future of this planet.
-Born and raised in the Tidewater region, Nadarius has seen the disastrous impact of climate change and rising sea levels in the Chesapeake, Norfolk, and Portsmouth region.
+As the youngest delegate in the general assembly, Nadarius is personally interested in the future of this planet.
+Nadarius has seen the disastrous impact of climate change and rising sea levels in the Chesapeake, Norfolk, and Portsmouth region.

 Safe working conditions, good pay, and strong benefits were at their peak in this country when the labor movement was at its strongest.
 Virginia is ready for the next great labor movement.
 Nadarius has learned from, and organized alongside, labor leaders from all over the country and he will continue this advocacy in the House of Delegates.
 In particular, Nadarius will fight to repeal Virginia’s disastrous Right to Work laws and join other states like Maryland in establishing a $15.00 an hour minimum wage.